SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 [JosephsonCircuitOptimizer.jl](https://github.com/SQE-INRiM/JosephsonCircuitsOptimizer) is a Julia package that provides a simulation framework developed using the [JosephsonCircuits.jl](https://github.com/kpobrien/JosephsonCircuits.jl) library [1], which is a powerful tool enables the modeling of superconducting circuits, including Josephson junctions and other nonlinear elements, within a lumped-element approach.
 It leverages harmonic balance [2], a frequency-domain technique that offers a computationally efficient alternative to traditional time-domain simulations [3].

+For this reason, it is possible to calculate the design of a single circuit in a short time.
 The [JosephsonCircuitOptimizer.jl](https://github.com/SQE-INRiM/JosephsonCircuitsOptimizer) package explores a vast range of circuit designs by combining different device parameters and applying Bayesian optimization with Gaussian processes [4].
 This optimization process is driven by a device-specific metric, guiding the search for optimal circuit parameters to achieve the desired performance.

 ## **Installation**